+PARTNERSHIPS

-INDONESIA-MALAYSIA-THAILAND GROWTH TRIANGLE The city council continues to strengthen its global partnerships with its twin cities, sister cities and friendship cities in working towards similar goals of sustainable development.
+INDONESIA-MALAYSIA-THAILAND GROWTH TRIANGLE

+The city council continues to strengthen its global partnerships with its twin cities, sister cities and friendship cities in working towards similar goals of sustainable development.
 Participation in the IMT-GT Green Cities Mayor Council has improved collaboration with cities in the IMT-GT on their best practices implemented under seven portfolios: Transport, Solid Waste Management, Energy, Carbon Literacy, Circular Economy, Biodiversity, and Education for Sustainable Development.

-CITYNET THE REGIONAL NETWORK OF LOCAL AUTHORITIES FOR THE MANAGEMENT OF HUMAN SETTI FMENTS The city council has been able to connect with other CityNet members to exchange knowledge and to build joint commitments to establish more sustainable and resilient cities.
+CITYNER THE REGIONAL NETWORK OF LOCAL AUTHORITIES FOR THE MANAGEMENT OF HUMAN SETTI FMENTS

+The city council has been able to connect with other CityNet members to exchange knowledge and to build joint commitments to establish more sustainable and resilient cities.
 It is through CityNet that the city council is able to undertake city-to-city cooperation and capacity building in respond to climate change and rising infrastructure demands.

 CITY FUTURE PROSPECTS

-The future is moving forward towards fundamental changes of social economy and digital revolution.
-Penang Island will continue to innovate and transform our city as well as strengthen the policies and adapt changes in business process according to the expectation of the local needs.
+The future will witness fundamental changes in social economy and experience digital revolution.
+Penang Island will continue to innovate and transform as well as strengthen its policies to adapt to changes in business processes in accordance with the expectations of community needs.

 ⊜

-11

--w/~
+-w~

 1.11.1

+ŧÐ.

 Digital Transformation Plan The future of urbanisation is a Smart City, where the city is equipped with Information and Communications Technology (ICT) and emerging technologies such as the Internet of Things (IoT), Big Data Analytics (BDA) and Artificial Intelligent (machine learning and deep learning) to advance a city's liveability, sustainability, and economy agenda.
 Becoming smart is not about installing technology but utilizing technology and data to work to make a better decision, navigate uncertainty and deliver better outcomes for the city's diverse community.
-MBPP has recognized the transformative opportunities of the digital age for improving the delivery of services and enhancing quality of life.
+MBPP recognized the transformative opportunities of the digital age for improving the delivery of services and enhancing quality of life.
 MBPP's enhanced strategic direction for year 2020 to 2030 incorporates five smart cities domains which are Smart e-Governance, Smart Social, Smart Economy, Smart Mobility and Smart Environment.
-The smart city transformation agenda of MBPP is translated into five (5) strategic thrusts according to five (5) aforementioned smart city domains as depicted in the diagram below that is driven by the ultimate goal of developing Intelligent City, Liveable City and Happy City as well as to support Penang state government's vision of Penang 2030.
+The smart city transformation agenda of MBPP is translated into five (5) strategic thrusts in accordance with the five (5) aforementioned smart city domains as depicted in the diagram below.
+It is driven by the ultimate goal of developing an Intelligent City, Liveable City and Happy City as well as to support the Penang state government's vision of Penang 2030.
 To improve efficiency, the city council is planning to set up a centralised project management office called the Smart City Transformation Office.
-Among the key initiatives include enhancing our digital infrastructure such as fiberization of the whole island, data centre, applications and network.
+Among the key initiatives include enhancing our digital infrastructure such as fiberization of the whole island, creation of a data centre, applications and network.